MARTYR-X-LTD/utilities/README.md

 # utilities // martyr⁠—

-Some scripts that I use to do stuff work at [martyr⁠—](https://martyr.shop)
+Some scripts that I use to do misc stuff at [martyr⁠—](https://martyr.shop)

 ---